 This basic skillet cornbread is made with fresh corn or frozen and thawed corn kernels.
 The corn gives the cornbread extra flavor, texture, and moisture.
-It's a versatile recipe that will even work with canned corn, as long as it's drained.
+It's a versatile recipe that works with fresh, frozen, or even canned corn, as long as it's drained.

 Southern cornbread is usually made with no added sugar, but this one includes just a tablespoon of granulated sugar to enhance the natural sweetness of corn.
 Feel free to add a bit more honey or sugar if you like a sweeter bread.
 If you prefer a no-sugar cornbread, the sugar can be omitted.

 2 cups cornmeal